MemZ15/Vault-Ripper/README.md

 ## 🚫 Disclaimer

 This project is provided strictly for **educational and research purposes**.
-It must not be used for unauthorized access, malicious deployment, or evasion of lawful protections.
-The author assumes **no responsibility** for misuse of this tool in violation of ethical, legal, or operational boundaries.
+Unauthorized use, malicious deployment, or evasion of lawful protections is **strictly prohibited**.
+The author assumes **no liability** for misuse or illegal application of the contents herein.

 ---

 ## 👤 Author Notes

-This project is a work in progress.
-Future additions may include:
-- SSDT shadow mapping
-- Encrypted remote hash list injection
-- Configurable user-mode interface (UM-to-KM)

-All feedback, ideas, and technical contributions are welcome via issues or pull requests.

----